vzaccaria/vzaccaria.github.io/_posts/2018-01-27-what-i-whish-i-knew-haskell-and-dependent-pairs.md

 f (SFalse :*: s) = s
 ```

-while if you try to build, for example:
+while the following:

 ```haskell
 f' :: BoolPair -> String
 f' (STrue :*: s) = s
 ```

-That would give a type-error, because the singleton value `STrue`
+would give a type-error, because the singleton value `STrue`
 requires an integer for the second value of the pair.
 What about a
 generic version of pairs that works with a generic `t!=B` and a generic
 `s!='Bool`?
 Look no further than the singletons library which [has